ethangutk/ethangutk/README.md

 <details>
     <summary>⚛ Quantum Computing in Computer Science</summary>

- - A brand new class offered at Miami taught me so much about the unknown side of computing.
+ - A new class offered at Miami taught me so much about the unknown side of computing.
  - Did assignments regarding superposition, linear algebra, spin, entanglement, and teleportation.
  - Used our knowledge in the topics above to answer questions about mathematics in particle spin, quantum entanglement, and quantum gates while comparing it to classical computing.
  - Dove deep into quantum algorithms that changed the idea of the potential Quantum Computing, like Deutsch’s Algorithm, Simon's Algorithm, Grover's Algorithm, and Shor's Algorithm.